neo-project/docs/en-us/workshop/support/privateNet.md

     sudo ./deployEventnet.sh
 ```

+   **Note:** If you are not running the privatenet locally, make sure to configure the faucet address as outlined [here](https://github.com/CityOfZion/neo-local/wiki/Customising-the-Faucet)

 You should now be able to access the applications at the following:
 * <b>Neoscan:</b> {{public IP}}:4000
 * <b>Neo-Local-Faucet:</b> {{public IP}}:4002